The Trusted Merchant

 In Star Wars, the Force isn't evil—it's how the Force is used.
 And how the Force gets used depends on the person wielding it.

-Darth Vader uses the Force for evil.
-Luke Skywalker uses it for good.
+Darth Vader uses the Force for bad, Luke Skywalker uses it for good.

-I searched books, movies, and stories.
+I searched books, movies, and stories for this "honest businessman" archetype.
 What did I find?

 But I did find a handful of examples of The Trusted Merchant.
 The one that best exemplifies the archetype is the character Olivander from the Harry Potter books.

-Harry Potter shops for his wand in the first book of the series.
+Want to see the movie clips?
+This is where Harry Potter shops for his wand in the first book/movie of the series.
 Watch this four-minute scene from the movie and see how Olivander his interaction with Harry.

 What do you notice?
 It's clear that Olivander: